hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 Once `blockperiodseconds` is over, the time from proposing a block to adding the block is small (usually around one second) even in networks with geographically dispersed validators.

-Tune the `blockperiodseconds` and `requesttimeoutseconds` to fit your network and needs:

-* Set `blockperiodseconds` to your desired block time, the waiting duration between blocks.
-* Set `requesttimeoutseconds` depending on your network and the number of IBFT2 validator nodes.
-    This value requires tuning for your specific environment, but you can calculate a decent initial value to obtain blocks every `blockperiodseconds` with the following formula:

-    `requesttimeoutseconds = blockperiodseconds + (validators count * network delay)`

 !!! example
-    Your IBFT 2.0 network has four geographically dispersed validators in Sweden, Sydney, and two in North Virginia.
-You want it to consistently creates blocks with a two seconds block time and tests showed that a block takes approximately one second to generate and add to the chain.
+    An internal IBFT 2.0 network run by PegaSys had four geographically dispersed validators in Sweden, Sydney, and two in North Virginia.
+With a `blockperiodseconds` of 5 and a `requesttimeoutseconds` of 10, the testnet consistently created blocks with a five second blocktime.

-    - Set `blockperiodseconds` to 2 seconds.
-    - Set `requesttimeoutseconds` to 2 + (4 nodes * 1s) = 6 seconds.

-!!!tip
-    Set `blockperiodseconds` carefully in your genesis file as you can't modify if the first block is generated.

-    However, `requesttimeoutseconds` can be adjusted at any time in the genesis configuration.
-    Restart Besu and the new `requesttimeoutseconds` value will take effect.
+#### Tuning block timeout

+To tune the block timeout for your network deployment:

+1. Start by setting `blockperiodseconds` to your desired block time and `requesttimeoutseconds` to two times `blockperiodseconds`.
+1. Reduce `requesttimeoutseconds` until you start to see round changes occurring.
+1. Increase `requesttimeoutseconds` to the value where round changes are no longer occurring.

 ### Optional configuration options